Medically Reviewed By: Aaron Horn, LMFT, MA

 Divorce is a formal separation that happens when you break off a marriage.
 When you get a divorce, there are many things to take into consideration.
-Not only do you have to cope with your own emotions, but you have to reconcile any issues that relate to the divide of previously shared money, household items, and any other shared responsibilities or belongings.
-There is even more to think about when you and your former or soon-to-be-former partner have kids together.
+Not only do you have to cope with your own emotions, but you have to reconcile any issues that relate to the divide of previously shared money, household items, and any other shared responsibilities.
+There is even more to think about when you and your former partner have kids together.

-Going through the divorce process can be a very challenging time for anyone, but when there is child custody, child support, and marital property involved, it's even harder.
-Collaborative divorce is challenging no matter the circumstances.
-Many times family law has to be involved, or even criminal law.
-It is a long term process that may include a law firm.
-The energy that it takes to work through legal issues and divide marital property, especially in a split that is less than smooth, can take a large emotional toll on a person.
+Going through the divorce process is challenging.
+When there is child custody, child support, and marital property involved, it becomes even harder.
+Many times family law is involved to ensure an equal and fair separation of assets.
+It is a long term process that may include a law firm and many days in a court room.
+The energy that it takes to work through legal issues and divide marital property, takes a large emotional toll on a person.
 It's vital that you take care of yourself throughout this process.

 Legal issues and divorce

 Having children and marital property involved in a divorce can be difficult.
-Child custody and child support are hard to navigate no matter what, but family law can help with things like child custody and child support.
+Child custody and child support are hard to navigate, but a divorce lawyer can help make sense of the process (for a price).
 Even with a collaborative divorce, there may be extra steps involved to resolve child custody and child support.

 Divorce mediation is one option to resolve issues like child custody.
-Divorce mediation is when a third party gets involved in resolving the multitude of issues that come along with getting a divorce such as the division of child custody.
+Divorce mediation is when a neutral third party helps resolve the multitude of issues that come along with getting a divorce such as assets and child custody.
 Divorce mediation is a popular process to address child custody and other issues.

 What causes a divorce?

 There are many different reasons why a couple may choose to get a divorce.
-It could be as simple as a lost connection; maybe, one or both of you have changed as people and the connection simply isn't what it used to be.
+Studies show that it is usually due to small, but long term distancing of the partners.
+It could be as simple as a lost connection.
+Maybe both of you have changed as people and the connection simply isn't what it used to be.
 In other cases, people decide to get a divorce after one partner engages in infidelity or breaches their spouse's trust in another way.
 Another potential cause of divorce is substance use.
 Over 19 million people in the United States alone suffer from a substance use disorder, https://americanaddictioncenters.org/rehab-guide/addiction-statistics, and it can put a serious strain on relationships.
-You could also be in a situation where your partner is in trouble under the criminal law due to drugs or alcohol.
+You could also be in a situation where your partner is in legal trouble due to drugs or alcohol.
 Every situation is unique, and the cause of divorce will vary from relationship to relationship.
-Sometimes, you will still love the person that you're getting divorced from, and other times, the connection will have fizzled out long ago.
+Sometimes, you still love the person that you're getting divorced from, and other times, the connection fizzled out long ago.
 There are circumstances where the love is still there, but divorce remains the best option.